Extreme heat poses significant and growing health risk to babies and children, study shows – KION546

 By Rachel Ramirez

-When Aaron Bernstein became a pediatrician roughly 25 years ago, it didn’t occur to him that the climate crisis would grow into a critical health problem for his young patients.
+When Aaron Bernstein became a pediatrician 15 years ago, it didn’t occur to him that the climate crisis would grow into a critical health problem for his young patients.

 But over the years he started to notice more children visiting emergency rooms for heat-related illnesses, and some even suffered from climate-induced mental health issues.

-Note: Correction: This story has been updated to correct how long Aaron Bernstein has been in the field of pediatrics.